Our Founder — Dream Chaser Kids

 I built the model I wished had existed for the kids in my own life.
 Structured enough to produce real outcomes.
 Flexible enough to work in a YMCA, a church youth room, a public school computer lab, or a summer camp.
 Affordable enough that a community org with a $500 budget can run it without apologizing.

 And I built it so it doesn't need me.
 Not because I don't care — but because the mission is bigger than my calendar.
 The adults who are already present in these kids' lives are the ones who matter most.
-My job is to give them the best possible kit — and get out of the way."
+My job is to give them the best possible strategic framework — and get out of the way."

 Leslie B. James